ferrocene/ferrocene/src/expressions.rst

 #. :dp:`fls_Et5gp1I7VqBX`
-   If the :t:`type` of both :t:`[operand]s` is the same :t:`integer type` or :t:`floating-point type`, the :t:`multiplication expression` evaluates to the product of the :t:`[operand]s`, following the rules of unsigned integer multiplication for :t:`[unsigned integer type]s`, two's complement multiplication for :t:`[signed integer type]s`, or floating-point multiplication for :t:`[floating-point type]s`.
+   If the :t:`type` of both :t:`[operand]s` is the same :t:`integer type` or :t:`floating-point type`, then the :t:`multiplication expression` evaluates to the product of the :t:`[operand]s`, following the rules of unsigned integer multiplication for :t:`[unsigned integer type]s`, two's complement multiplication for :t:`[signed integer type]s`, or floating-point multiplication for :t:`[floating-point type]s`.
+If unsigned integer multiplication or two's complement multiplication is performed, then the operation may result in an :t:`arithmetic overflow`.

-   #. :dp:`fls_sxBHh3Doj4UU`
-      If unsigned integer multiplication or two's complement multiplication is performed, the operation may result in an :t:`arithmetic overflow`.

 #. :dp:`fls_blyr18iao20n`
    Otherwise, ``core::ops::Mul::mul(left_operand, right_operand)`` is invoked.